 We know joining Youth Brass 2000 may seem a little daunting, but here are answers to some frequently asked questions that may help you out.
 Please don't hesitate to contact us if you have any further questions, we are keen to hear from you!

-We rehearse on Sunday evenings at Wilbarston village hall from 5pm-8pm.
+We rehearse on Sunday evenings at Wilbarston village hall from 3pm-6pm.
 Click here for a map and contact details.

 There is no lower age limit.
 It is the player's ability not age that is important and we have players of 8-10 years old in the past!
 The upper age limit is set really by the various contests we take part in, these limits varying between 18 and 22 depending on the contest.
 There isn't really an upper age limit for concerts.

 No. We do not audition new joiners; we accept players of all abilities.
 You will initially be placed in the band based on your instrument and approximate standard.
-The whole band is auditioned about once a year to decide on seating positions, but no one will ever be excluded based on ability.
+The whole band is occasionally auditioned to decide on seating positions within sections, but no one will ever be excluded based on ability.

 There is no explicit minimum standard, but it is essential that new joiners are excited and eager to improve!
 We usually cite grade 3 as a good basic level to start at.
 Our players range from grade 3/4 to professional standard.